 Supply chain diversity is just one example of modern supply chain planning and is becoming ever more important for private companies, nonprofits and government agencies.
 Despite its level of significance, some firms still make the mistake of believing that supply chain diversity is simply a tick box exercise or quota system.

-The reality is that the strategy provides significant advantages for organisations in terms of agility and the ability to swiftly adapt to any changes in the market, but also provides significant economic and social benefits.
+The reality is that the strategy provides significant advantages for organisations in terms of both agility and the ability to swiftly adapt to any changes in the market, while also providing significant economic and social benefits.

 Supply Chain Diversity in Action